Top 10 White Label Voice AI Platforms for Agencies in 2026

 Which white label voice AI platform has the best margins for agencies?

-At 20 clients averaging 300 minutes each, Trillet produces approximately $6,161/month in profit (88% margin) on $7,000 in revenue, combining the $299/month subscription with $0.09/min usage.
-Convocore's lower per-minute rate ($0.05-$0.10) can push margins slightly higher, but the platform's shorter track record introduces execution risk.
-See the voice agent reseller program comparison for detailed margin analysis across platforms.
+At 20 clients averaging 300 minutes each, Trillet produces roughly $5,981/month in profit (85% margin) on $7,000 in revenue, combining the $299/month subscription with $0.12/min usage.
+Convocore's lower per-minute rate ($0.05-$0.10) can edge margins higher but carries execution risk from a shorter track record.
+See the voice agent reseller program comparison for detailed analysis.

 Do I need HIPAA compliance to resell voice AI?

-If any of your clients operate in healthcare, insurance, legal, or financial services, yes.
-HIPAA violations carry penalties of $100 to $50,000 per incident with a maximum of $1.5 million per year.
-Only three platforms on this list include HIPAA in their standard pricing: Trillet, Synthflow, and VoiceAIWrapper.
-ChatDash offers it as a $200/month add-on.
-The remaining six platforms publish no HIPAA documentation.
+If any client operates in healthcare, insurance, legal, or financial services, yes.
+HIPAA violations carry penalties of $100 to $50,000 per incident, up to $1.5 million per year.
+Only Trillet, Synthflow, and VoiceAIWrapper include HIPAA in standard pricing; ChatDash offers it as a $200/month add-on; the remaining six publish no HIPAA documentation.

 What is the difference between a native voice AI platform and a wrapper?